Casino Fraudulent Acts

 Gilpin County Lawyers Know Casino Crimes, So Get Help, Protect Your Future

 Casinos are a fun place to gamble, bet and drink.
 Don’t let a mistake made by you or a law enforcement officer ruin your future.
-If contacted by an investigator or police, be smart, exercise your right to remain silent (don’t talk with police or attempt to explain yourself), and call the experienced casino gambling lawyers at the O'Malley and Sawyer, LLC, today at 303-731-0719.
+If contacted by an investigator or police, be smart, exercise your right to remain silent (don’t talk with police or attempt to explain yourself), and call the experienced casino gambling lawyers at the Sawyer Legal Group, LLC, today at 303-731-0719.
 Together, we can protect your future.